Tool-Kit- Pop-up Research Station - Archiving

 What should be included in a letter of agreement between an artist and a property owner?

-All agreements should be put into writing and signed by both parties.
-This includes installation and removal dates when the property will be cleaned and ready for installation when the artist can pick up keys to the property, contact information for all parties and participants, insurance coverage, and fees.
+All agreements should be written and signed by both parties.
+This includes installation and removal dates, when the property will be cleaned and ready for installation, and when the artist can pick up the keys to the property.
+It also includes contact information for all parties and participants, insurance coverage, and fees.

 IF YOU'RE AN ARTIST: